sisinflab-swot/cowl/docs/howto/index.rst

 :struct:`CowlManager`.
 Cowl can use multiple readers, either built-in or provided by the user.
 For further information, refer to :ref:`the related documentation <reading>`.

-OWL ontologies may `import <OWL imports_>`_ other ontologies, which may involve loading them from mass storage or retrieving them from the network.
-Cowl's approach to imports reflects its :ref:`focus on portability <about>`, so ontology retrieval :ref:`is delegated to the end user <import>`.

 Ontology queries
 ----------------